PPL/NPPL Course

 Unfortunately learning to fly is not cheap, but is less expensive than many hobbies.
 Below is an outline of what you can expect it to cost you, should you complete the course in the minimum hours.
 The cost can be spread over your training time – you can pay as you go, with very few up-front costs, making it a very affordable and enjoyable hobby.
 The training time is usually around 12-18 months.

-Flying Training Minimum Hours (based on Cessna 152 @ £179 ph) | £8,055 | £5,370 |
+Flying Training Minimum Hours (based on Cessna 152 @ £189 ph) £7,560 £6,048

-Medical conducted by an Authorised Medical Examiner | c.£120 | c.£120 |
+Medical conducted by an Authorised Medical Examiner c.£140 c.£140

-TOTAL (spread over your training time) | £10,141 | £7,416 |
+TOTAL (spread over your training time) £9,797 £8,239

 After completing either licence, a pilot must endeavour to remain practised and current.
 To satisfy legal requirements every licence holder must fly a minimum number of hours and have a biennial (every two years) review of proficiency.

-Obviously with a PPL or LAPL in hand you will want to do more than just keep current.
-Maybe you’ll do a trip abroad, take a night rating course or, with the PPL, try your hand at instrument flying.
-Whatever it is you want to do, the staff at Fenland will gladly offer advice and a helping hand.
+Obviously with a PPL or NPPL in hand you will want to do more than just keep current.
+Maybe you’ll take a night rating course or try your hand at instrument flying, or, with the PPL, take a trip abroad.

 Fenland Flying School Training Organisation DTO 0253.